clo4/datapacks/nix/README.md

       pkgs = nixpkgs.legacyPackages.${system}.extend datapacks.overlays.default;
     in {
       #
       # 📍 3.
-Use the `mkDataPack` function to define the data pack
+Use the `buildDataPack` function to define the data pack
       #
-      packages.my-data-pack = pkgs.mkDataPack {
+      packages.my-data-pack = pkgs.buildDataPack {
         name = "my-data-pack";
         version = "0.1";